ucdavisdatalab/workshop_python_basics/chapters/02_scipy-basics.md

 =================

 :::{admonition} Learning Objectives
-- review python basics
 - describe numpy and pandas packages
+- create dataframe from csv file
+- inspect structure of dataframe
+- handle missing values in dataframe
+- index dataframe based on label (loc), integer index (iloc), logical conditions, and [] operator
-- create and explore dataframes
+- concatenate and merge dataframes
-- learn ways to index dataframes
+- drop columns and rows from dataframes
+- change datatypes of columns
+- apply function to column and add as new column to dataframe
 :::